Nottingham Auditory Implant Programme

-Following patient feedback from our recent Equipment Helpdesk Survey we are intoducing a new 'Return before Replace' system for our patients using Advanced Bionics and Med-El equipment (excluding Harmony and Opus 2 users).
+NAIP has a 'Return before Replace' system for our patients using Advanced Bionics and Med-El equipment (excluding Harmony and Opus 2 users).
 If your headpiece, cable or battery is faulty you will need to return it to NAIP before receiving a replacement.
 In the meantime you can use your spare which has previously been provided.
 For more information please contact our Equipmemt Helpdesk: 0115 948 5538.

 If replacement sound processors are required they are sent out by registered post and should be received the following day (if requested before 2:30pm).
 A sound processor is an expensive item of equipment (over £5,000).
 Therefore, it is very important that broken or faulty speech processors are returned without delay in the special delivery envelope provided.

 Keeping sound processors safe

 As cochlear implant equipment is very expensive it is important that the sound processor is held in place securely whilst being worn to help prevent loss or damage.
 The following leaflet explains our policy with regard to retention methods and some of the ways that can help to keep your child’s processors in place: